aeyxa/newchat/README.md

 A linux command line chat software, that uses openssl to encrypt the communcation sockets for secure messaging.

+### Though functional, this project has been deprecated in favor of other projects.

 ## No make file or installer has been created yet, however the program is currently functional.